 The Lighting Engine

-The engine uses static and dynamic light sources for its lighting effects.
-Static light sources create light and shadow maps on level surfaces, and are compiled into precomputed radiance volumes (PRV) that affect the ambient lighting of entities.
+The engine uses static light sources and dynamic light sources for its lighting effects.
+Static light sources create shadow maps on level surfaces, and are compiled into precomputed radiance volumes (PRV) that affect the ambient lighting of entities.
 Dynamic light sources affect the diffuse, specular, and emissive lighting of entities, and generate entity shadows.
-Static lights are placed in the level with WED; dynamic light can be emitted by entities at run time, or (with version A7) also by static light sources.
+Static lights are placed in the level with WED; dynamic light can be emitted by entities at run time, or with version A8 also by setting the Dynamic flag of static light sources.

-The PRV equally lights the whole entity mesh depending on light and shadow maps along the floor plane.
+As the name says, static shadow maps affect static parts of the level: level geometry and - from version A8 on - terrain.
+Level shadow maps also affect entities, but only indirect through the Precomputed Radiance Volumes.
+The PRV equally lights the whole entity mesh depending on the static shadow distribution on level blocks along a plane below the entity.
 Dynamic light only affects the entity parts in its range, regardless of shadows and floor planes.
 Static light has no influence on the rendering time, while many dynamic lights can reduce the frame rate.
 If you want an entity to be affected by dynamic light sources only, set its UNLIT flag, but do not assign the mat_unlit material.
 If you want an entity to be affected by the static PRV only, assign the mat_unlit material but do not set the UNLIT flag.

-Normal engines support only 8 dynamic light sources because that's the limit of today's 3D hardware.
-The A7 engine however contains a light manager that can render a theoretically unlimited number of dynamic light sources at the same time.
-For this, during rendering of any mesh or object the 8 closest light sources are automatically activated and all other light sources are switched off.
-This way the 3D hardware limit is still kept, despite hundreds of light sources can be visible at the same time.
+DirectX supports only 8 dynamic light sources, which is the limit of today's 3D hardware when not using shaders.
+From A7 on, the engine contains a light manager that can render a theoretically unlimited number of dynamic light sources at the same time.
+Before rendering a particular mesh or object its 8 closest light sources are automatically activated and all other light sources are switched off.
+This way the 3D hardware limit is still kept, although hundreds of light sources can be visible at the same time.
+The maximum number of lights can be set through max_lights.

 The light sorting, although very fast, is an additional rendering process that can affect the frame rate, depending on the number and ranges of active lights.
 Levels and map entities must be compiled in mesh mode (Create Mesh activated).
 Terrain should be chunked; the smaller the chunks, the less visible are light swapping effects when more than 8 lights move in or out of the range of a chunk.